PirAhmedShah/md-logic-editor/README.md

-# md-logic-editor
+# Minedustry Logic Editor
- Mindustry Logic Editor
+ This is simeple text editor made in javascript that helps you write logic faster.